osamaishtiaq/movies-search/backend/movies-api/README.md

 ## Description

-### Application with smart search and sharing capabilities for movie movies
+### Application with smart search and sharing capabilities for movies

 ## Installation